mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ## Intune (Endpoint Manager) Console

-To access Intune (Endpoint Manager) web console you will need support browser (Edge, FireFox, Chrome ... not Internet Explorer) and we have 3 options to go
+To access Intune (Endpoint Manager) web console you will need support browser (Edge, FireFox, Chrome ... not Internet Explorer) and we have 3 options to navigate:

 1. In web browser typ URL: [https://endpoint.microsoft.com/](https://endpoint.microsoft.com/)
 2. Office 365 Admin Center:  [https://admin.microsoft.com](https://admin.microsoft.com), on left navigation menu choose **"Endpoint Manager"** and you will be redirected to option 1.